-"Loan" shall mean a loan heretofore or hereafter made by the Bank to a Governmental Unit pursuant to the Act and the applicable Resolution.
+"Loan" shall mean a loan heretofore or hereafter made by the Bank to a Governmental Unit pursuant to the Act and more particularly described in the applicable Series Resolution.

-"Loan Agreement" shall mean an agreement heretofore or hereafter entered into pursuant to the applicable Resolution between the Bank and a Governmental Unit setting forth the terms and conditions of a Loan.
+"Loan Agreement" shall mean an agreement heretofore or hereafter entered into between the Bank and a Governmental Unit setting forth the terms and conditions of a Loan.

-"Loan Obligation" shall mean that amount of Bonds issued by the Bank which shall be equal to the principal amount of Municipal Bonds outstanding of a Governmental Unit, as certified to the Trustee by the Bank.
+"Loan Obligation" shall mean that amount of Bonds issued by the Bank which shall be equal to the principal amount of Municipal Bonds outstanding of a Governmental Unit, as certified to the Trustee by the Bank pursuant to Section 608 of the 2005 Resolution.